JuanPantaleonFQ/CyberSecDissertation/README.md

 # ML-Based Intrusion Detection System

 ## Overview
-This project investigates the use of machine learning techniques to detect cybersecurity threats using publicly available network traffic datasets.
+This project investigates the use of machine learning techniques against rule based models to detect cybersecurity threats using publicly available network traffic  in the publicly accesible UNSW-NB15 dataset.

 ## Folder Structure
 ```text